harismuneer/Ultimate-Social-Scrapers/README.md

 #### 1) User Profile / Page
 - posts available on the user's timeline including name/profile link of post owner, post text, date posted, media links, likes (total count, list of people who liked the post), comments (total count, comments text along with list of people who commented)
-- about/contact info including email, phone number, WhatsApp number, location, account information, etc
+- about/contact info including email, phone number, WhatsApp number, location, account information, websites, etc
 - followers and following users list with detailed about/contact info
 - user reels/stories
-- photos (uploaded and tagged)
+- photos
-- videos (uploaded and tagged)
+- videos
 - profile pic and cover photo

 All the data is scraped/downloaded in an organized format (CSV, JSON, and XML formats) for ease of analysis and to be readily utilized. <b> Let's get things done? <a href="#price-">Purchase 🤝</a></b>